HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Closing The Gaps In The Charcoal Grate

-I don't find this to be a problem when I use my cooker.
+I don’t find this to be much of a problem when I use my cooker.
 I just accept the fact that a few coals will find their way through the gaps.
 If this really chaps your hide, you have a couple of options.
-Use either the double grate or expanded metal solution described above, or if you know someone who does welding, have two additional rods welded in place to close the gaps.
-This approach is shown in the photo above.
+You can order a new charcoal grate from Weber Customer Support at 800-446-1071 that fixes this problem.

 Connected charcoal ring and grate